-Christmas is approaching fast!
-For many of us living in parts of the world where Christianity has traditionally been the main religion, this season means buying Christmas presents and navigating through crowded malls, playing the Michael Bublé Christmas album way too much, and decorating Christmas trees.
+Christmas is approachingfast!
+For many of us living in parts of the world where Christianity has traditionally been the main religion, this seasonmeans buying Christmas presents, navigating through crowded malls, playing the Michael Bublé Christmas album way too much, and decorating Christmas trees.
 But what does Christmas look like for the rest of the world?
 More specifically, how is Christmas in Asia?

-Christianity is still relatively new in Korea, so Christmas is a newcomer to Korea as well.
+Christianity is still relatively new in Korea, so Christmas is also a newcomer to Korea.
 Korea has its own version of Santa Claus.
-Santa Haraboji, or Grandfather Santa, looks similar to the Western Santa, but he wears a traditional Korean hat (갓 gat) and a blue suit instead of a red one.
+Santa Haraboji, also known as Grandfather Santa, resembles the Western Santa Claus, but he wears a traditional Korean hat (gat) and a blue suit rather than a red one.
 Happy/Merry Christmas in Korean is ‘Meri krismas’ (메리크리스마스) or ‘Jeulgaeun krismas doeseyo’ (즐거운크리스마스되세요).

 Tune into some Korean Christmas vibes in the following music video:

-Malaysia is amongst the top ranking countries per number of festivals celebrated year round.
+Malaysia is among the top-ranking countries per the number of festivals celebrated year-round.
 With cultures ranging from Malay, Chinese, Eurasian and Indian, one can understand why so many festivals are celebrated.
-Although Christmas is a public holiday in Malaysia, it has mainly commercial nature.
+Although Christmas is a public holiday in Malaysia, it is mainly commercial.

 Although Indonesia is a Muslim country, Christmas is celebrated by many.
-Christmas in Indonesian language is known as Natal, from the Portuguese word for Christmas.
+Christmas in Indonesian is known as Natal, from the Portuguese word for Christmas.
 In Bali, the Christmas tree is made from chicken feathers.
 This unique tree has been imported to some European countries.
-Most of Christian villages in Bali are located on the south of this island.
-In those villages, road decorations called penjor (made from yellow coconut leaves) will be made for Christmas, which symbolises Anantaboga dragon.
-Fireworks are part of the Indonesian Christmas traditions.
+Most Christian villages in Bali are located on the south side of the island.
+Road decorations called penjor (made from yellow coconut leaves) will be made in those villages for Christmas, symbolizing the Anantaboga dragon.
+Fireworks are part of Indonesian Christmas traditions.
 In some islands, Christmas is often associated with bamboo cannons that are fired at almost every corner of the cities on Christmas Eve.
 Youngsters usually stay up the whole night on December 24 while playing fireworks.